enthought/mayavi/docs/source/mayavi/installation.rst

 This one command will download, build and install all the required ETS related modules that mayavi needs for the latest ETS release.
 If you run into trouble please check the `Enthought Install`_ pages.

-Amongst the common sources of problems during an instal, there is the presence of older versions of packages such as traits, mayavi, envisage or tvtk.
-Make sure that you clean you site-packages before installing a new version of Mayavi.
+One common sources of problems during an install, is the presence of older versions of packages such as traits, mayavi, envisage or tvtk.
+Make sure that you clean you ``site-packages`` before installing a new version of Mayavi.
 Another problem often encountered is running into what is probably a bug of the build system that appears as a "sandbox violation".
-In this case, it can be useful to try the download and instal command a few times.
+In this case, it can be useful to try the download and install command a few times.

 Given this background please see the following: